The first run

 As you can see, Graham is pretty much running through the pub.
 Also, he looks a bit like he’s skating through it.

-So we should make him walk slower and at the same time animate him faster.
+So we should make him walk slower and at the same time speed up the walking animation.

-To achieve this, go back to the character and select the ESCPlayer
+To achieve this, go back to the character, select the ESCPlayer node,

-Try starting the game again and watch Graham walk much more naturally.
+Try starting the game again.
+Graham should walk much more naturally.